natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tornado%20GR.1.md

 * 2 x 27 mm Mauser BK27 cannons, chin-mounted (180 rpg = 360 total)

+This Tornado has a pair of autocannons loaded primarily with APHE (one more that it's fighter equivalent).
+A single tap of the "fire" button should be enough to destroy howitzers and other unprotected targets from 3 km away, should pilot not miss.

+The guns also receive aim assist from the radar at about 1.5 km range.
+The radar tracker is super focused despite not having a pulse-doppler technology, therefore the guns rarely miss when using it and pilot can easily attack an enemy wing from behind or at ground level, where radar missiles of enemies are irrelevant.

 === Suspended armament ===
 {{Specs-Avia-Suspended}}
 <!-- ''Describe the aircraft's suspended armament: additional cannons under the wings, bombs, rockets and torpedoes.
 This section is especially important for bombers and attackers.
 If there is no suspended weaponry remove this subsection.'' -->